MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/node/arg-parse.md

+---
+description: How to parse args given to a Node.js script
+---
 # Argument parsing
-> How to parse args given to a Node.js script

 ## Resources